George Holyoake: Other aspects

 Holyoake coined the term "jingoism" in a letter to The Daily News on 13 March 1878, referring to the patriotic song "By Jingo" by G. W. Hunt, popularised by the music hall singer G. H. MacDermott.
 Referring back to this he wrote, "I had certainly intended to mark, by a convenient name, a new species of patriots... [whose] characteristic was a war-urging pretentiousness which discredited the silent, resolute, self-defensiveness of the British people."

 Holyoake was the uncle of an independent MP and convicted fraudster, Horatio Bottomley, and contributed to the cost of Bottomley's upkeep after he was orphaned in 1865.
 The New Zealand Prime Minister Keith Holyoake was related to him.

 Memorials

 Holyoake is listed on the south face of the Reformers' Memorial in London's Kensal Green Cemetery.

+The Cooperative Union Limited Holyoake House, Hanover Street, Manchester, Greater Manchester, M60 0AS has Holyoake commemorated on the side of the building as “one of the pioneers of Co-operation who for nearly 70 years was a strenuous worker for liberty and reform”.

 The National Secular Society unveiled a blue plaque commemorating Holyoake on Friday 17 August 2018.
 It is mounted on the front of a newsagents' at 4 Woburn Walk in Bloomsbury, London, WC1H 0JL, as part of the Marchmont Association's scheme of local history commemorative plaques.

-Holyoake Road in Headington, Oxford, Holyoake Walk in Ealing, London, Holypsje Terrace in Penrith, Cumbria and Holyoake Terrace in Sevenoaks, Kent, are named after George Holyoake.
+Holyoake Road in Headington, Oxford, Holyoake Walk in Ealing, London, Holyoake Terrace in Penrith, Cumbria and Holyoake Terrace in Sevenoaks, Kent, are named after George Holyoake.